The City of Sydney became a Refugee Welcome Zone in 2005 and reaffirmed this commitment in 2014.

 The event celebrated, recognised, and acknowledged the valuable contributions refugees and people seeking asylum provide across Sydney and nationwide.

 Celebration of diversity

-The City values and celebrates its diversity by organising and sponsoring a number of major multicultural events and festivals each year, including the Living in Harmony Festival and the largest celebration of the Lunar New Year in the southern hemisphere, comprising lantern displays, night markets, food stalls, art exhibitions, dragon boat racing, and tours.
+The City of Sydney values and celebrates its diversity by organising and sponsoring a number of major multicultural events and festivals each year, including the largest celebration of the Lunar New Year in the southern hemisphere, comprising lantern displays, night markets, food stalls, art exhibitions, dragon boat racing, and tours.